Management

 The class presents an in-depth examination of the issues related to corporate governance in an ethical society.
 General theories of governance provide a foundation for an examination of the role governance decisions play in promoting the long-run sustainability of the community in which the firm operates.
 Global comparative analysis will help identify best practices in internal and external governance mechanisms.
 Prerequisites: Junior standing.

-MGT 360 - Organizational Leadership
+MGT 360 - Sustainable Leadership

 Hours: 3